0felicia0/365_Project/docs/peer_review_response.md

 ###Suggestions
 Suggestion 1: Store Discounts
 It would be cool if sellers could decide to offer a store wide discount, where all of the listings that they offer are marked down by however much they decide and for however long they want the sale to go on for.
 This wouldn't require any database additions, just a new endpoint that would update the listings table.
 This could also work well with the filter endpoint, if there was an option so that users could only see shoes that are currently on sale.
-	We implemented this feedback with a flash sale feature Suggestion 2: Promoted Shoes
+	- We implemented this feedback
+Suggestion 2: Promoted Shoes
 If sellers want to promote their shoes, they could pay a small fee, and then when a customer uses the search function, that shoe will be displayed first, as long as it matches the criteria.
 This would require a small database change, which would probably just be a boolean in the listing table that says whether or not it has been promoted.
 Additionally this would require a new endpoint that would take in payment and the listing_id of the promoted shoe.
-	We implemented this feedback with a promotional tier a shop can purchase
+	- We implemented this feedback

 Jin Wu